SafnetCo2/add-vedio-files/README.md

 ## License

-This project is licensed under the MIT License
- — free to use, modify, and distribute.
+This project is licensed under the MIT License[License] — free to use, modify, and distribute.